laubfall/footystats-tools/README.md

 create.
 This file contains the download-ids given by footystats.org so footystats-tools can create the download-link and download the file.
 This section describes the steps to create the download csv file.

+First go to the CSV download page of footystats.org (https://footystats.org/download-stats-csv) and select the desired season.
+Important: choose a season before exectuing the following steps.
+Doing these steps for 'current season' will result in a useless download config file.

-Use this little JQuery script to print the downloadlinks and country and league to console:
+Now open the browsers developer tools and use this little JQuery script to print the downloadlinks and country and league to console:

 ```
 $('h5.semi-bold').each((iT, eT) => {